Wolff-Parkinson-White syndrome (WPW)

 If the heart rate does not return to normal with medical treatment, doctors may use a type of therapy called electrical cardioversion (shock).

-Catheter ablation cures this disorder in most patients.
-The success rate for the procedure ranges between 85 and 95%.
+Catheter ablation cures this disorder in most people.
+The success rate for the procedure ranges between 85% to 95%.
 Success rates will vary depending on the location and number of extra pathways.